 How can you reduce veterinary waste?

-Reducing the amount of single-use plastics or similar products used on-site.
+- Reducing how many single-use plastics or similar products you use onsite.

-Setting up a recycling scheme within the practice, ensuring that all members of staff are aware of the steps they can take to reduce waste.
+- Setting up a recycling scheme within the practice.
+Ensure all members of staff are aware of the steps they can take to reduce waste.

-Carefully managing stock and supplies, ensuring that you are aware of the use-by dates on medications and similar products.
+- Carefully managing stock and supplies, ensuring that you’re aware of the use-by dates on medications and similar products.

-Invest in reusable PPE garments, such as surgical masks, to avoid throwing away countless items in a single day.
+- Investing in reusable PPE garments, such as surgical masks, to avoid throwing away lots of items in a single day.

-Donate materials that you no longer need (but remain useful) to local charities.
-For example, animal shelters will always accept donations of bedding and blankets.
+- Donating materials you no longer need (but remain useful) to local charities.
+For example, animal shelters will accept donations of bedding and blankets.

 How often can veterinary waste be collected?